Home > Developing Well > Children and young peoples health > Childhood obesity

 Childhood obesity: a plan for action, chapter 2 (June 2018) outlines the actions the government will take towards its goal of halving childhood obesity and reducing the gap in obesity between children from the most and least deprived areas by 2030.

-Public Health England’s blog posts provide expert insight on the organisation's work relating to obesity: Childhood obesity: 4 important developments and Changing the obesity landscape – 5 ways we’re taking on one of the nation’s biggest health problems
+The UK Health Security Agency’s blog posts provide expert insight on the organisation's work relating to obesity: Childhood obesity: 4 important developments and Changing the obesity landscape – 5 ways we’re taking on one of the nation’s biggest health problems

 Services

-Active Blackpool's Making changes (blackpool.gov.uk) is a free lifestyle service for families with children aged between 4 and 11 who want help and advice with maintaining a healthy weight.
+Active Blackpool's Making Changes is a free lifestyle service for families with children aged between 4 and 11 who want help and advice with maintaining a healthy weight.
 They can help families with:

 • Sessions in the gym and classes, low rope session, climbing wall session and a bouldering wall session.

-• 3 months FREE access to Blackpool Council’s sports and leisure facilities on completion of the programme
+• Three months FREE access to Blackpool Council’s sports and leisure facilities on completion of the programme.

 [4] Mental Health Foundation, Body image in childhood [Accessed 25/10/2023]